Best Skate Park in Every State

 More information about Pier 62 Skatepark

-It's friendly to beginners as well as pros.
+It's friendly to beginners as well as pros, and it's probably the best skate park on the East Coast.

 What people say: "LOVE, LOVE this place made available for free expression of ART and a place for sk8rs to get their groove on!!" —Elease B., from Raleigh, North Carolina, on Yelp